boostscale/velox4j/README.md

 Velox4j is the Java bindings for Velox.
 It enables JVM applications to directly invoke Velox's functionalities without writing and maintaining any C++ / JNI code.

+## Design

+Velox4j is designed within the following manners:

+### Portable

+Velox4j is designed to be portable.
+The eventual goal is to make one Velox4j release to be shipped onto difference platforms without rebuilding the Jar file.

+### Seamless Velox API Mapping

+Velox4j directly adopts Velox's existing JSON serde framework and implements the following JSON-serializable Velox components in Java-side:

+- Data types
+- Query plans
+- Expressions

+With the help of Velox's own JSON serde, there will be no re-interpreting layer for query plans in Velox4j's C++ code base.
+Which means, the Java side Velox components defined in Velox4j's Java code will be 1-on-1 mapped to Velox's associated components.
+The design makes Velox4j's code base even small, and any new Velox features easy to add to Velox4j.

 ## Platform Prerequisites